 German Shepherd Dog and Shar-pei on the pet friendly trail at Grand Canyon National Park, Arizona

-Pet Friendly Grand Canyon National Park
+Visiting Grand Canyon National Park With A Dog

 Most of the pet policies in our national parks make visiting with dogs a challenge.
 In fact, many times pets can’t go beyond paved parking lots or campgrounds.
 Fortunately, that is not the case at the Grand Canyon.
 This is one of the most pet friendly national parks in the country!